 | Dimension | What It Is | Why It Must Match |

-| Nominal Pipe Size (NPS) | The nominal size of the pipe the flange is designed for (e.g., NPS 4″, NPS 12″). | Ensures the flanges are designed for the same pipeline size. |
+| Nominal Pipe Size (NPS) | The nominal size of the pipe the flange is designed for (e.g., NPS 4″, NPS 12″). | Ensures flanges are designed for the same pipeline size. |

-| Pressure Class | The pressure-temperature rating (150, 300, 600, etc.). | Determines the flange’s thickness, bolt size, and all other critical dimensions.
-A Class 150 flange cannot bolt to a Class 300 flange of the same NPS. |
+| Pressure Class | The pressure-temperature rating (150, 300, 600, etc.). | Determines thickness, bolt size, and all other critical dimensions.
+A Class 150 cannot bolt to a Class 300. |

-| Bolt Circle Diameter (BCD) | The diameter of the circle that passes through the center of all bolt holes. | The single most important dimension for fit-up.
-If the BCDs differ, the bolt holes will not align. |
+| Bolt Circle Diameter (BCD) | Diameter of the circle through the centers of all bolt holes. | The single most important dimension for fit-up.
+Differing BCDs mean bolt holes will not align. |

-| Number of Bolt Holes | The total count of bolt holes in the flange. | Must be identical for all flanges in the connection. |
+| Number of Bolt Holes | Total count of bolt holes. | Must be identical for all flanges in the connection. |

-| Bolt Hole Diameter | The diameter of the holes for the bolts/studs. | Must accommodate the correct bolt size with a standard clearance (typically 1/8 inch larger than the bolt diameter). |
+| Bolt Hole Diameter | The diameter of the bolt holes. | Must accommodate the correct bolt size with standard clearance (typically 1/8 inch larger than bolt diameter). |

 How Dimensions Change: Pressure Class and Size

-Flange dimensions are not universal for a given pipe size.
-They increase with the Pressure Class to handle higher forces.
-For example, a 6-inch flange has very different physical sizes depending on whether it’s Class 150 or Class 600.
+Flange dimensions are not universal for a given pipe size — they increase with Pressure Class to handle higher forces.
+The table below illustrates this for NPS 6″:

-| Pressure Class | Flange Outside Diameter (OD) | Bolt Circle Diameter (BCD) | Number of Bolts |
+| Pressure Class | Flange OD | Bolt Circle Diameter | Number of Bolts |

 | Class 150 | 11.00 inches | 9.50 inches | 8 |